 CISOs need to Prioritize Investment of Limited Resources

 Microsoft’s TMT and ASA provide limited outputs for “in-the-weeds” security subject matter experts.
 Such outputs can be helpful when considering security issues of single applications in isolation.

 ThreatModeler™ provides outputs beyond AppSec for a multitude of organizational stakeholders, including the CISO.
 The integrated attack surface analyzer and executive dashboard summarize the entire threat model portfolio, yielding critical, high-level data for the CISO to analyze as part of determining organizational security priorities and where to invest limited resources to generate the greatest ROI.

 ThreatModeler™ outputs beyond AppSec include a rolling list of the top-ten threats organization-wide and a rolling list of the top-ten most vulnerable DevOps projects.
 Various versions of threat models may be analyzed together for vulnerability trends – to see how changes in project business requirements affect the organization’s risk profile.

-Schedule a live demo to learn how ThreatModeler can provide outputs beyond AppSec for stakeholders across your organization.
+Schedule a live presentation to learn how ThreatModeler can provide outputs beyond AppSec for stakeholders across your organization.